eyesburn1337/puppy-spa/README.md

 # Puppy Spa Management System

-A full-stack application for managing a pet grooming business's daily appointments and records.
+A full-stack application for managing a puppy grooming spa, built with NestJS and Next.js.

 ## Features